z-erica/cosmopolitan-sdl2/README.md

 - `imgui_example.com` contains the demo of the [Dear ImGui](https://github.com/ocornut/imgui)
   immediate-mode user interface toolchain.
 - `oggplay.com` is a minimal player for OGG audio, built on top of [stb\_vorbis](https://github.com/nothings/stb).

+Please note that this process will download several files, including prebuilt binaries for some of the runtime targets.
+The hashes of these executable files are validated with known values to ensure the resulting artifact is reproducible.

 ## The OpenGL loader
 To minimize the requirements on the native SDL implementation, the Dear ImGui demo is not bundled with its